Content

 After four hours, Viagra becomes less effective and may not provide a significant amount of relief from erectile dysfunction.

-Research has shown that some men find sildenafil helps with their erections for as little as 20 minutes, while others anecdotally experience the effects for a whole 24 hours — but the official label doesn’t support its effects lasting this long.
+Research has shown that some men find sildenafil helps with their erections for as little as 20 minutes, while others anecdotally experience the effects for a whole 24 hours — though the official label doesn’t support its effects lasting this long.

 What’s interesting about sildenafil is that it wasn’t initially created to treat erectile dysfunction.
 Pfizer developed it in the late ‘80s as a potential treatment for angina (chest pain).

-During early clinical trials, many participants reported erections while using sildenafil.
+During early clinical trials, many participants reported experiencing erections while using sildenafil.
 Sildenafil gained approval from the U.S. Food and Drug Administration (FDA) in 1998 for the treatment of erectile dysfunction.

 Our guide to how Viagra works goes into more detail about the biological process of getting an erection, as well as how Viagra can make it easier if you’re prone to ED.

 Like any medication, you may experience side effects from taking this ED medication.
-But it’s better to know upfront, right?

-Potential side effects of Viagra may include:
+The potential side effects of Viagra may include:

 Flushing